hunter-heidenreich/Democracy-Now/README.md

 This is where I'm placing items that still need to be done so that they aren't forgotten:

-- Extracting information from bill tabs (instead of just overview)
 - Transition repo fully to new representative objects
 - Better way of handling sessions and house in total
 - Probably want a tool to initiate and seed downloads, with some user control via the command line.
 - Scraping reports from committees
 - Linking between JSONs (e.g. representatives who sponsor)
+- Extracting bill cost estimates (seems to be dynamically loaded on click)